jdstroup10/Homework-2/README.md

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

-The purpose of this repo is
+The purpose of this repo is to store files for the homework assignment 2 for the UT coding boot camp.

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.